torres11991/dap-curriculum/Section09/Tableauno1.md

 - Created when you drag more than one sheet over
 - Think of it as a contract between two tables
 - No joining
-- Automatic & contrext aware
+- Automatic & context aware
 - Flexible

 ---